 Knowing that highly sensitive people’s destructive behaviour comes from shame helps you to understand their actions.
 From the outside, defensive behaviour is disproportionate, bizarre, unexpected and irrational.
-But from the perspective of the highly sensitive person, these actions are a justifiable self-protection.
+But, from the perspective of the highly sensitive person, these actions are justifiable self-protection.

-To develop a functional, trusting, relaxed and mutually satisfying human relationship with a defensive person, is highly complicated and difficult.
+Developing a functional, trusting, relaxed and mutually satisfying human relationship with a defensive person is highly complicated and difficult.
 The reason for this is their brain processing tool is different.

-It can be said that the best relationship you can hope to sustain with a highly defensive people is one of respect, caution and a sense of empathy as their doubts about self-insignificance are paramount to their highly-defensive nature.
-However, the tendency to get bitten when offering advice and thoughts from a loving place is exclusive in this relationship and may not sustain long term.
+It can be said that the best relationship you can hope to sustain with a highly defensive person is one of respect, caution and a sense of empathy, as their doubts about self-insignificance are paramount to their highly defensive nature.
+However, the tendency to get bitten when offering advice and thoughts from a loving place is exclusive in this relationship and may not sustain long-term.